Frib/Armok/README.md

 Workshops are built with the work command if a tile doesn't contain one.
 Workshops are then worked by using the work command while on one.

 1. Trader.
 This is your input/output.
 If you dwarf is carrying rocks and he works at a trader, he will output them as a character.
 If your dwarf is not carrying rocks and he works, then he takes the next character from the input.
 If there is no further input, the traders will murder him.
 2. Manager's office.
 This is your manager!
 Dwarves that issue a work instruction on a manager's office will start a subroutine.
 Which subroutine depends on the amount of rocks dumped on the office.
 So if there are 2 rocks on it, instruction set #2 will be assinged to the dwarf.
+Working at a manager with 0 rocks will destroy the office.
+3. Appraiser.
+In this office, your dwarves will compare their rocks to the rocks on the ground here.
+If they are carrying more, they will dump one to the tile on the left.
+If they are carrying the same amount or less, nothing happens.

-More is yet to come.
-Some comparison stuff at least, and a way for dwarves to interact with each other for more parallel goodness.
+More is yet to come, such as a way for dwarves to interact with each other for more parallel goodness.
 Speaking of which...

 Parallellism
 -------